 - Incorporating overdose prevention, response, and experience into substance use disorder treatment Heartland Health Outreach

-While naloxone is a short-term antidote to opioid overdose, stabilizing and treating opioid use disorder with medication-assisted treatment offers long-term protection against overdose.
-Recent research showed that individuals enrolled in MAT were 50% less likely to die from an overdose than those enrolled only in psychological-based treatment.
+While naloxone is a short-term antidote to opioid overdose, stabilizing and treating opioid use disorder with medications for opioid use disorder (MOUD) offers long-term protection against overdose.
+Research shows that individuals enrolled in MOUD were 50% less likely to die from an overdose than those enrolled only in psychological-based treatment.
 Pierce et al. Impact of Treatment of Opioid Dependence on Fatal Drug-related Poisoning.
 Addiction.
 2016 Feb; 111(2): 298–308.

-MAT is widely regarded as the best practice standard of care for opioid use disorder.
-The following resources provide more information about the clinical effectiveness of medication-assisted treatment; tools and trainings available for treatment professionals; and where to find MAT services in WA State.
+MOUD is widely regarded as the best practice standard of care for opioid use disorder.
+The following resources provide more information about the clinical effectiveness of medication-assisted treatment; tools and trainings available for treatment professionals; and where to find MOUD services in WA State.